jmcaldwell37-appdev/final-project/README.md

-# Joathan and Ravi's Final Project
+# Jonathan and Ravi's Final Project

 This read me provides some context to the functionalities of the application not immediately apparent from the walkthrough.